rosedu/techblog/_posts/2012-09-18-from-0-to-cryptography.markdown

     k_b = 8^15 mod 23 = 35184372088832 mod 23 = 2

 If a [man-in-the-middle][mitm] knows both secret integers `a = 6` and `b = 15`
-he could find secret key user for communication.
+he could find the secret key used for communication.
 Here is how:

     k_a = k_b = g^(a*b) mod p = 5^90 mod 23 = 2